Support Page Content

-Community presentation of findings: In Spring 2023, an Anchor University Collaborative Fellowship event will be held at the Downtown School where Fellows will present key findings from their research.
+Community presentation of findings: In Spring 2023, an Anchor University Collaborative Fellowship event will be held at the Sacramento State Downtown campus where Fellows will present key findings from their research.
 Stakeholders from the community and university will be invited to attend.
 In addition, there will be a summary publication produced by ISR highlighting the fellowships’ research.

 Additional information about the Sacramento Regional Panel can be found here: ISR Website

 - The proposed research must connect directly to improving the well-being of the Sacramento Region and the quality of life of communities.

 - The proposed activities must advance equity, antiracism, and/or social justice in our community and/or on campus.

 - All applicants must have an existing relationship with at least one community partner (community organization, government agency, school, initiative, etc.) and describe how they will work collaboratively with the community partner to identify research questions, interpret data, and disseminate findings to the broader community.
 This partner organization must provide a letter of support for the grant application.